elusivecodes/fQuery/README.md

 **Set Style**

-Set style properties for each element.
+Set style properties for each node.

-- `nodes` is a query selector string, a *HTMLElement*, *HTMLCollection* or an array of elements.
+- `nodes` is a query selector string, a *HTMLElement*, *HTMLCollection* or an array of nodes.
 - `style` is a string indicating the style property value to set.
 - `value` is the value you wish to set the style property to.
 - `important` is a boolean indicating the style should be set as important, and will default to *false*.